-Label 139 (indicating CREMATED REMAINS) is not required but it is highly recommended to increase visibility during USPS processing and transportation.
-Previously, cremated remains were not identifiable in the mail stream.
+Label 139 (indicating CREMATED REMAINS) is now required to increase visibility during USPS processing and transportation.
 Label 139 will allow USPS to identify these packages during processing and transportation and ensure they are handled with care.
 The label is available through the USPS store here.
 Label 139 must be adhered to all sides of the box, including the top and bottom.

 At the Post Office

-A benefit of the new Priority Mail Express service requirement is the assurance that the package is tracked online via the USPS website.
+A benefit of the Priority Mail Express service requirement is the assurance that the package is tracked online via the USPS website.
 New process requirements increases visibility of cremated remains in the postal network, thereby improving customer satisfaction.